borntofrappe/borntofrappe/playground/Sections/Header - Blog/README.md

 ## Redundancies

-The `::before` and `::after` pseudo elements share a few properties.
-Prefer to repeat the syntax given the different purpose.
+The `::before` and `::after` pseudo elements share a few properties, but I prefer to repeat the syntax.
+The two have a different purpose, and the two change independently of one another.